-ProComp teachers and SSPs may be eligible for student loan and tuition reimbursement, up to $1,000 per school year and $4,000 total lifetime.
+ProComp teachers and SSPs may be eligible for student loan and tuition reimbursement, up to $1,000 per school year and $4,000 total lifetime (this will increase to $6,000 total lifetime in 2019-20).
 Specific eligibility and payment guidelines are outlined on the Tuition and Student Loan Reimbursement Form.
 Forms are due to Payroll by the end of each month in order to be paid on the following month's second paycheck.
 The deadline to apply reimbursement credit to the 2018-19 school year maximum is July 31st, 2019.

 Tuition Reimbursement Guidelines

 - Eligible expenses include only professional development related to the assignment(s) for which you are or could become qualified.

 - For tuition reimbursement, grades must be a D or above, Pass or Satisfactory

 - Courses taken at an accredited university or college or nationally associated institutions

 - Graduate-level courses

 - Continuing education courses, seminars, workshops, conferences